GVeras/Boggle-Solver/README.md

 ## The Rules
 The program follows the traditional Boggle rules and scoring, which is:

-**Goal: To make LEGAL english words (using the allEnglishWords.txt file) out of a 3x3,4x4, or 5x5 board of characters.**
+**Goal: To make LEGAL english words (using the allEnglishWords.txt file) out of a 3x3, 4x4, or 5x5 board of characters.**

+Words are made by starting at any letter on the board, and "connecting" other letters to make a word, letters can only be connected if they are adjacent.
+This **includes** letters that are diagonal of each other.

 Illegal words:
 - Words less than 3 characters.